Skip to main content

 Flower Description

-White, 5-petaled, cup-shaped, 3 inches (7 cm) diameter with a central boss of golden-yellow stamens; resembles a single white camellia
+white, 5-petaled, cup-shaped, 3 inches (7 cm) across with a central boss of golden-yellow stamens — the flower form resembles a single white camellia

 Foliage Description

-Dark green, glossy, oblong, 5-6 inches (13-15 cm) long with serrated margins; turns red-orange in fall — the fall color can overlap with late-season bloom
+dark green, glossy, oblong, 5-6 inches (13-15 cm) long with serrated margins; turns red-orange in fall and the fall color often develops while the last flowers are still open

 Growing Conditions